'Getting In and Getting On': The Whole Student Lifecycle

 The Brilliant Club conference 2017 brought together delegates from across the education sector and beyond for a day of discussion to challenge disadvantage at every level of education.

 The progression for disadvantaged young people is challenging at every level; they are less likely to study academically rigorous subjects at GCSE, they underachieve by over half a GCSE grade per subject and are less likely to progress onto A Level Post 16 study.
 They are less likely to progress to higher education and they are exponentially less likely to progress onto a highly selective university.
 And even when they have defied every trend, statistic and prediction, they suffer from long term disadvantage in the labour market.

-Join us for a range of dynamic and research led sessions on making tangible change to widening participation in the UK including:
+Delegates enjoyed a range of dynamic and research led sessions on making tangible change to widening participation in the UK including:

 - Keynote speech from Emran Mian, Director of Strategy and Social Mobility at the Department for Education on the challenges of ‘getting in and getting on’.

 - Owen Carter from The Brilliant Club on how to use online tools to evaluate interventions across the student lifecycle.

 - Dan Robertson, Diversity and Inclusion Director delivers Unconscious Bias Training from sector leader, ENEI for all delegates.